Chart Color Schemes

 The level of general health in Revesby is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Revesby demonstrates above-average health outcomes with prevalence of common health conditions low among its general population.
-However, this rate is higher than the national average among older and at-risk cohorts.
+Revesby demonstrates above-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+The prevalence of common health conditions is low among the general population but higher than the national average among older, at-risk cohorts.

 Frequently Asked Questions - Health